DavidgtRW/AngularComponentsAndDatabiding/README.md

 If you DON'T access the selected element in ngOnInit (but anywhere else in your component), set static: false instead!

 If you're using Angular 9+, you only need to add { static: true } (if needed) but not { static: false }.

+@ContentChild() in Angular 8+
+For ContentChild, the same adjustments as for ViewChild apply